lucor/laravel-boilerplate/readme.md

 3. Run the <code>grunt work</code> task to start developing with the new package installed.

+##Test with Codeception
+Codeception is supported out of the box.
+To run sample tests:

+<code>vendor/bin/codecept run</code>

 ##Thanks to

 [Elena Kolevska](https://github.com/elena-kolevska/grunt-laravel) and [Benjamin Ulmer](https://github.com/remluben/laravel-boilerplate) who inspired me with their [Laravel Grunt](https://github.com/elena-kolevska/grunt-laravel) and [laravel-boilerplate](https://github.com/remluben/laravel-boilerplate) projects.